 Have you made Sour Milk Koeksisters before?
-I have assisted with baking regular koeksisters back in South Africa for big events, then we made up to 144 dozen or sometimes more.
-We worked in teams as it took us two days from starting, preparing the dough, and syrup and setting up.
+I assisted with baking regular koeksisters back in South Africa for big events, then we made up to 144 dozen or sometimes more.
+We worked in teams as it took us two days to start, preparing the dough, and syrup and setting up.
 The second day we worked in sets of two to four people that manned a station.
 We had lots of fun and enjoyed it tremendously, but thinking of doing this again, I must admit that it’s extremely hard work but as we did it for charity or Church fundraising, it’s a labor of love.

 Sour Milk Koeksisters, a typical South African sticky sweet delicacy.

 The first World Koesister Day was celebrated on Sunday, 1 September 2019 at an event hosted at the Radisson RED Hotel V&A Waterfront, Cape Town.

 Start with boiling together the sugar and water until it thickens and keep it aside.

 In a mixing bowl, mix together all the dry ingredients and then add butter and maas and mix to make it into a soft dough.

 Now break the dough into small little balls and roll it into a thin roll.

 Cut each roll into half and then twist it to form something similar to a braid, but with only the two strands.

 Secure the ends and then deep fry in hot oil until golden brown.